qiita-spots/qiita/INSTALL.md

  cp ./qiita_core/support_files/config_test.cfg ~/.qiita_config_test.cfg
 ```

-Note that you will need to change `BASE_URL = https://localhost:8383` to `BASE_URL = https://localhost:21174` if you are not using NGINX.
+Note that you will need to change `BASE_URL = https://localhost:8383` to `BASE_URL = https://localhost:21174` in the new copy of the configuration file if you are not using NGINX.
+Additionally, you will also need to change all URLs that start with `/home/runner/work/qiita/qiita/...` into wherever your qiita directory is (e.g. `/home/<username>/qiita/...`).

 Set your `QIITA_CONFIG_FP` environment variable to point to that file (into `.bashrc` if using bash; `.zshrc` if using zshell):